Universal critical behavior in the ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$

-{\it Conclusion.---}By systemically combining the neutron diffraction experiment, the first-principles calculations, and the quantum Monte Carlo simulations, we have obtained a perfectly consistent universal critical exponent value of $\beta=0.385(10)$ experimentally and theoretically for Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$.
-The magnetism in the Eu-based ferromagnetic superconductor is thus identified as the universal class of three dimensional quantum Heisenberg model with a strong anisotropy and long-rang magnetic exchange coupling.
-This study not only clarifies the nature of microscopic magnetic behaviours in the Eu-based ferromagnetic superconductors, but also methodologically open a new avenue for studying the universal critical behaviors associated with magnetic phase transitions.
+{\it Discussion and Summary.---}By systematically combining the neutron diffraction experiment, the first-principles calculations, and the quantum Monte Carlo simulations, we have obtained a perfectly consistent universal critical exponent value of $\beta=0.385(13)$ experimentally and theoretically for Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$.
+The magnetism in the Eu-based ferromagnetic superconductor is thus identified as the universal class of three-dimensional quantum Heisenberg model with a strong anisotropy and long-range magnetic exchange coupling.
+This study not only clarifies the nature of microscopic magnetic behaviours in the Eu-based ferromagnetic superconductors, but also theoretically open a new avenue for studying the universal critical behaviors associated with magnetic phase transitions.

-W.T.J. would like to acknowledge S. Mayr for the assistance with the orientation of the crystal.
-Z.Z. acknowledges for the support by the CURE (Hui-Chun Chin and Tsung-Dao Lee Chinese Undergraduate Research Endowment) (19925) and National University Student Innovation Program (19925).
-W.L. acknowledges the start-up funding from Fudan University.
+Z.Z. acknowledges support from the CURE (Hui-Chun Chin and Tsung-Dao Lee Chinese Undergraduate Research Endowment) (19925) and National University Student Innovation Program (19925).
+W.T.J. would like to acknowledge S. Mayr for assistance with the orientation of the crystal.
+W.L. acknowledges the start-up funding from Fudan University and the Natural Science Foundation of Shanghai (Grant No. 19ZR1402600).